 Consider also that training is sports-specific.
 To become a better runner, you need to focus most (if not all) of your attention on running.
 Similarly, to become a better cyclist, you need to spend most of your time on the bike.
-That does not mean you should never cross-train; just be aware what your main sport is when choosing workouts.
+That does not mean you should never cross train; just be aware of what your main sport is when choosing workouts.

 One other comment: Rather than pushing yourself on the bike to get a good workout, you might have been better off sitting back in the saddle and cruising.
-If scheduled to run those 12 miles at an easy pace and you chose a hard pace for your 30-mile ride, you might have done more harm than good, developing the wrong muscles.
-Don’t convert an easy workout into a hard workout, simply because you can do it.
+If scheduled to run those 12 miles at an easy pace and you chose a hard pace for your 30-mile ride, you might have done more harm than good by developing the wrong muscles.
+Don’t convert an easy workout into a hard workout, simply because you can.